7 min read · Fire-Resistant

 Quick Answers

-At vents, eaves, decks, and the ground-to-wall transition — from wind-driven embers, not a direct flame front.
-That's why detailing those elements is as important as the cladding.
+At vents, eaves, decks, and the ground-to-wall transition, from wind-driven embers rather than a direct flame front.
+That is why detailing those elements is as important as the cladding.

-Yes — we assess an existing exterior against Chapter 7A priorities and upgrade cladding, vents, eaves, and the ground transition toward hardening best practices.
+An existing exterior can be assessed against Chapter 7A priorities and upgraded incrementally, addressing cladding, vents, eaves, and the ground transition toward hardening best practices without a total rebuild.

 The 0-to-5-foot ember-resistant zone around the structure, established by AB 3074, kept clear of mulch, woodpiles, combustible fences, and shrubs.
-A hardened wall works with Zone 0; it buys little without it.
+A hardened wall works with Zone 0 but buys little without it.

 Sources